ros-infrastructure/buildfarm_deployment/README.md

 # Local testing in Docker

 For development a quick way to test is to run a local docker instance of each type of machine.
-The following are instructions for setting these elements.
+The following are instructions for setting up these elements.

 ## Change docker storage driver